What Is Natural Resource Management?

 Natural resource management can be studied at the undergraduate and graduate levels.
 Programs may offer tracks in fisheries, wildlife management or range management.
 Coursework may include plant and animal biology, chemistry, ecology, geology, forests and rangelands, watersheds, biology diversity, wildlife management, environmental policy and environmental ethics.
 Natural resource management programs often include practical training, like a summer fieldwork trip, seasonal volunteer work, a co-op or an internship.

 Entry-level conservation science jobs can be attained with a bachelor's degree.
 With experience, these scientists may move into management positions.
 Some professionals earn a master's degree to better prepare them for advanced management responsibilities.
-According to the U.S. Bureau of Labor Statistics (BLS), a 5% increase in employment of conservation scientists is expected in the 2010 to 2020 decade.
-The 2012 median annual wage of conservation scientists was $61,100.
+According to the U.S. Bureau of Labor Statistics (BLS), the 2018 average annual wage of conservation scientists was $65,320.

 Natural science managers, which can include natural resources managers, typically need 5 years of experience.
-The BLS predicts an 8% increase in job opportunities for natural sciences managers from 2010 to 2020.
-These professionals earned a median annual wage of $115,730 in 2012.
+The BLS reports that these professionals earned an average annual wage of $139,680 in 2018.